Overview and Description

 - cervical range of motion before and after muscle energy

 - Pain diagrams can be used to measure effectiveness of pain interventions.

 - Many surface measurement devices advertised as methods for measuring tissue texture and temperatures correlating to pain levels are largely unproven.

-Licciardone found that patients who received osteopathic manipulation reported greater improvements in back pain, greater satisfaction with back care throughout the trial, better physical functioning and mental health one month posttreatment, and at six months had fewer co-treatments compared to control subjects who had no interventions.
+Licciardone found that both patients who received osteopathic and sham manipulation reported greater improvements in back pain, greater satisfaction with back care throughout the trial, better physical functioning and mental health one month posttreatment, and at six months had fewer co-treatments compared to control subjects who had no interventions.
 Proposed similarities have included placebo effect from increased time spent with patients during encounters or effects from range of motion and touch.19

 Available or current treatment guidelines